 Nagoya Station

-Transfer here to the Higashiyama Subway Line, Aonami Line, JR Lines and the Tokaido Shinkansen at Nagoya Station, Kintetsu Nagoya Station, and Meitetsu Nagoya Station.
+Transfer here to the Higashiyama Subway Line, the Aonami Line, JR conventional lines and the Tokaido Shinkansen.
+Kintetsu Nagoya Station and Meitetsu Nagoya Station are also part of the wider Nagoya Station area.

 Kokusai Center Station